promptcloud-bot/bubus/README.md

-# `bubus`: 📢 Production-ready event bus library for async Python
+# `bubus`: 📢 Production-ready event bus library for Python

 Bubus is a fully-featured, Pydantic-powered event bus library for async Python.